Are great entrepreneurs made or born for success? Before you answer that question, here are some things to think about.

 There’s great news for you about running your own business.
 Being an entrepreneur at an early age gives you a unique advantage, compared to adults who start businesses years after college or even during their retirement years.

-But being an entrepreneur sometimes doesn’t feel like a natural, or easy, thing to do.
+Developing an entrepreneur mindset doesn’t feel like a natural, or easy, thing to do.
 There are challenges (keeping customers happy, managing money, etc.)

 Maybe you’ve run into some of these problems and are starting to have doubts about running your own business.
 Or maybe your business is doing well.